-Is your dog as prepared to bug out as you are?
-Specifically, do they have a bug out bag?
+After going over the pros and cons you, like most people, have probably decided to take your dog with you.
+But is your dog as prepared to bug out as you are?
+Specifically, do they have a bug-out bag and supplies?
 If your dog is a part of the family and you plan on bringing them along, here is a quick guide to building your own Doggy Bug Out Bag.

 It is important to remember that when bugging out, especially on foot, both you and your dog are going to be burning more calories than normal.
 In some cases, double the amount.
 The amount of food you pack will partially depend on if your dog is primarily an indoor dog or an outside, hunting dog.

 When it comes to what kind of food to pack, there are basically three types.
 Dry, wet (canned), and dehydrated.

 Dehydrated food will take up the least amount of space but will require additional water.
 Dehydrated food is also going to be one of the more expensive options.

 Canned food can be cheaper, and most dogs seem to find it very tasty.
 The biggest downfall of canned food is that it is heavy.
 It would be difficult to carry enough canned food to feed a dog for more than a few days.
 But even if you do not pack canned food, you should throw in a can opener just in case.

 Dry food will need an airtight container but it is lightweight and affordable.
 There are more container options available for this type and dry food is probably already a part of your dog’s diet.